This article discusses poisoning from mercury.

 Organic mercury can be found in:

-- Fish that have eaten a form of organic mercury called methylmercury
+Fish that have eaten a form of organic mercury called

-Elemental mercury is usually quite harmless if touched or swallowed.
-It is so thick and slippery that it usually falls off your skin or out of your stomach without being absorbed.
+Elemental mercury is usually harmless if it is touched or swallowed.
+It is so thick and slippery that it usually falls off the skin or leaves the stomach and intestines without being absorbed.

-Considerable damage can occur, however, if mercury is made airborne into small, little droplets and breathed into the lungs.
-This can often occur by mistake when people try to vacuum up mercury that has spilled onto the ground.
+A lot of damage can occur, though, if elemental mercury gets into the air in the form of small droplets that are breathed into the lungs.
+This often occurs by mistake when people try to vacuum up mercury that has spilled onto the ground.

 Depending on how much mercury is inhaled, permanent lung damage and death may occur.
-You may also have some long-term brain damage from inhaled elemental mercury.
+Long-term brain damage from inhaled elemental mercury can also occur.